Sti11Evolving/Spot_Hosted_Minecraft_Server_CDK/README.md

-# Welcome to your CDK Python project!
+# Welcome to my AWS Spot hosted Minecraft Server CDK Project

-This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+This is a CDK project to setup hosting a minecraft server on spot intances that will automatically turn off when nobondy is online to save costs.
+It also generates a website for managing the minecraft server.
+Primarily for personal use.

+In order to use this for yourself, first create a new venv enviroment.

 To manually create a virtualenv on MacOS and Linux: